clay-one/composer-core/docs/api-ref/fluent.md

-# Composer API Reference - Fluent Configuration
+# ComposerCore API Reference - Fluent Configuration

-Composer provides a set of Fluent APIs to register and configure components in a readable way.
+ComposerCore provides a set of Fluent APIs to register and configure components in a readable way.

 **Note:** If you're using Fluent APIs to register types not decorated with `[Component]` and `[Contract]` (or other) attributes for configuration, you should disable attribute checking.
-See [Composer Configuration](configuration.md) for more details.
+See [ComposerCore Configuration](configuration.md) for more details.

 ## Simple component registration